Peugeot cutbacks tame cash burn, lifting shares

 Peugeot, a distant European second to VW by sales, is the worst casualty of the region's five-year auto slump.
 After a 5 billion euro net loss in 2012, the Paris-based carmaker gave up more ground in the first half, posting a 13.3 percent decline in European sales - twice the market contraction.

-Chief Executive Philippe Varin is fighting back with spending cuts, joint vehicle programs with GM and the elimination of 11,200 jobs over two years.
+Chief Executive Philippe Varin is fighting back with spending cuts, joint vehicle programmes with GM and the elimination of 11,200 jobs over two years.

 "The GM alliance is in the execution phase with the first purchasing savings (achieved) in the first half," Varin told analysts.